lwdonnelly/Algorithm-implementation/project5/README.md

 		1.  "encrypt" this value with the key from `pubkey.rsa` (i.e., raise it to the e<sup>th</sup> power mod n).
 			*  Your program should exit and display an error if `pubkey.rsa` is not found in the current directory.
 		1. Compare the hash value that was generated from `myfile.txt` to the one that was recovered from the signature.
 Print a message to the console indicating whether the signature is valid (i.e., whether the values are the same).

-## Submission Guidelines:
-*  **DO NOT SUBMIT** any IDE package files.
-*  You must name your key generation program `RsaKeyGen.java`, and your signing/verification program `RsaSign.java`.
-Thus:
-*  You must be able to compile your program by running `javac RsaKeyGen.java` and `javac RsaSign.java`.
-*  You must be able to run your key generation program by running `java RsaKeyGen`, and your signing/verification program with `java RsaSign s <filename>` and `java RsaSign v <filename>`.
-*  You must fill out `info_sheet.txt`.
-*  Be sure to remember to push the latest copy of your code back to your GitHub repository before the the assignment is due.
-At the deadline, the repositories will automatically be copied for grading.
-Whatever is present in your GitHub repository at that time will be considered your submission for this assignment.

-## Additional Notes/Hints:
-*  An example of using `java.security.MessageDigest` to generate the SHA-256 hash of a file is provided in `HashEx.java`
-*  You may find the creation of `pubkey.rsa`, `privkey.rsa`, and signature files to be most easily accomplished through the use of `java.io.ObjectOutputStream`.
-The format of your key and signature files is up to you.
-*  **NEVER USE CODE FROM THIS PROJECT IN PRODUCTION CODE.**  This is purely instructive.
-Always use trusted and tested crypto libraries.

-## Grading Rubric
-*  LargeInteger
-	*  `multiply` works properly:  20
-	*  `XGCD` works properly:  25
-	*  `modularExp`:  10
-*  Key generation
-	*  p and q are generated appropriately:  3
-	*  n and φ(n) computed appropriately:  3
-	*  e is selected appropriately:  4
-	*  d is selected appropriately:  5
-	*  Key files are generated appropriately:  5
-*  Signing
-	*  Hash is generated correctly:  2
-	*  Hash is "decrypted" (signed) correctly:  5
-	*  Signature file is generated appropriately:  3
-*  Verification
-	*  Hash is re-generated correctly:  2
-	*  Signature is "encrypted" (verified) correctly:  5
-	*  Signed files are appropriated verified:  3
-*  Assignment info sheet/submission:  5